-Actually, the outgo for the company is only the current cost of the product.
-Thus the amount collected towards depreciation and profit is available with the company in the form of liquid funds.
+Actually, the outgoings for the company are only the current costs of the product.
+Therefore, the amount collected toward depreciation and profit is available to the company in the form of liquid funds.
 This is known as operational fund flow.

 Suppose that a company manufactures a product at a cost of $200.
 This cost consists of the following:

 - Labor = $40